Del

 Knowledge

-• Understand and explain the principles of control flow-charts.
-Understand and explain the theory of selected control techniques (e.g. PID regulation)
+• Understand and explain the theory of selected control techniques (e.g. PID regulation)

 • Understand and explain the design and application of control circuits